Crissiumal

 Crissiumal (Note: According to the current orthographic norms of the 1990 Orthographic Agreement, this toponym should be spelled Criciumal.
 The use of the letter "C" is prescribed for words of Tupi origin.
 The name derives from Tupi and refers to a family of grasses.
 Over the years, the spelling has evolved from cresciúmal to crissiumal and finally to criciumal.) is a Brazilian municipality in the state of Rio Grande do Sul, located in the Northwest Rio Grande do Sul mesoregion and the Três Passos Microregion, at a latitude of 27°30'00" south and a longitude of 54°06'03" west, at an altitude of 410 meters.
-Its estimated population in 2016 was 14,233, covering an area of 363.106 km².
+Its estimated population in 2016 was 14,233, covering an area of 363.106 km^{2}.
 The municipality is traversed by the waters of the Uruguay River.
 Its main access is via the RS-207 highway, though it is also served by the RS-305.

 Crissiumal was originally founded in 1933, with official emancipation occurring in 1954.
 Its name is believed to originate from criciúma, a plant abundant in the region, which in the Tupi language means a smooth, flexible rod or small bamboo.
 The service sector currently accounts for 60% of the municipal GDP, serving as the primary source of income.

-The municipality boasts a rich cultural tradition encompassing dance, literature, music, and sports.
-One of its most prominent and traditional football clubs is the Tupi Futebol Clube, established in May 1949.
+One of Crissiumal's most prominent and traditional football clubs is the Tupi Futebol Clube, established in May 1949.
 Crissiumal hosts various events, such as the Feast of Our Lady of Navigators and Expocris, and features several tourist attractions, including the Castle, the Pioneer Monument, and the Church of the Three Holy Martyrs of the Missions.
 It is known as the Gaucho capital of agro-industries.
 Crissiumal is the 122nd most populous city in the state and the 2133rd in Brazil.